Pho86/LocalToMe_Expo/README.md

 <br/>
 Learn more about LocalToMe in the [main repo's wiki](https://github.com/phoenixlai833/LocalToMe/wiki)!
 ##
-Can open expo application by opening expo go with this link:
+Can open expo application by opening expo go with this link: (http://exp.host/@localtome/LocalToMe?release-channel=default)
-_exp://exp.host/@localtome/LocalToMe?release-channel=default_
-<p>Or by opening this qr code with the camera or expo app qr code scanner</p>
+<p>Or by opening this qr code with the camera or expo app qr code scanner, (only works for android)</p>
 <div align="center">
 <img width="250" height="250" alt="expo qr code" src="/assets/expo_qr_code.png"/>
 </div>